greggilbert/redoubt/README.md

 Redoubt::userCan('edit', $resource); // returns a boolean
 ```

 `Redoubt::userCan()` checks if the user has access or if they're in any groups that have that access.
+This function will return `true` for  user who is in any admin groups.

 ### To get all permissions that a user has: